-Automatic braking and other speed-limiting technologies may help drivers avoid rear-end collisions, while lane departure warning can help drivers avoid accidents while changing lanes.
+Automatic braking and other speed-limiting technologies may help drivers avoid rear-end collisions, while lane-departure warnings can help drivers avoid accidents while changing lanes.
 According to the National Highway Traffic Safety Administration, these technologies are not always standard in vehicles.
 In some cases, they are not even required to help a vehicle meet safety requirements.

 The National Transportation Safety Board recommends that these technologies be mandated in as many vehicles as possible to help maximize their life-saving ability.
 Placing electronic stability systems in cars could reduce accidents caused by a driver’s loss of control by 40 percent for cars and 70 percent for SUVs.
 If installed in commercial vehicles, this technology could result in over 4,000 traffic accidents being avoided each year.